BND Hamburger Icon

 Cash vs. accrual accounting

-Because income and expenses are recorded at different times if a business is using cash or accrual accounting, this also impacts when businesses incur tax liability (or benefit) as a result of these transactions.
+Because income and expenses are recorded at different times if a business is using cash or accrual accounting, this also impacts when businesses incur a tax liability (or benefit) as a result of these transactions.

 Cash vs. accrual at a glance